douroucoulis1/douroucoulis/README.md

 # douroucoulis

-douroucoulis is a library that synergizes Information-Theory model selection, the latest Machine Learning algorithms, and numerous Data Science tools in Python.
+Description: douroucoulis is a library that synergizes Information-Theory model selection, the latest Machine Learning algorithms, and numerous Data Science tools in Python.

 WELCOME!